 The Message Agent ensures that statements are not replicated to the user that initially entered them.

 Replication of updates

-UPDATE statements replicated as INSERTS or DELETES UPDATE statements are not replicated exactly as the client application enters them.
-This section describes two ways in which the replicated UPDATE statement may differ from the entered UPDATE statement.
+UPDATE statements are not replicated exactly as the client application enters them.
+This section describes two ways in which the replicated